 Serve the roast and vegetables over brown rice or riced cauliflower if desired.

 Propping the roast on onion wedges help to keep the heat flowing around the meat while it cooks.
 Adding the other vegetables for the last 2 hours keeps them from overcooking.

 Baby bella or white button mushrooms work equally well.

-Nutrition facts panel for the slow cooker pot roast with vegetables
+Nutrition facts panel for the slow cooker pot roast with vegetables.

-Interested in more recipes, cooking and exercise videos?
-Or Sign Up for our Food Talk eNewsletter and learn if you are eligible for free online classes.
+Sign Up to subscribe to our FoodTalk eNewsletter and find out if you are eligible for online classes.